Sommersby: Related stories

-Similarly, in Mad Men, Richard "Dick" Whitman goes to war in Korea and his commanding officer, Lt.
-Donald "Don" Draper, is killed in an artillery barrage.
+Similarly in Mad Men, Richard "Dick" Whitman goes to war in Korea and his commanding officer Lt.
+Donald "Don" Draper is killed in an artillery barrage.
 With his body charred beyond recognition, Whitman switches dog tags with Draper and assumes his identity.
 The widow of the real Don Draper, Anna Draper, hunts him down, believing Don has run out on her.
 Instead, she discovers the switch, becoming a very close friend of the fake Don Draper.

 In the final minutes of the Family Guy episode Thanksgiving, another man claiming to be the real Kevin Swanson bursts in the door, claiming the other is an impostor in a spoof.

+In season 2 episode 6 of Downton Abbey, a soldier returns from war to convalesce at Downton Abbey, which has been turned into a nursing home for wounded officers; the soldier reveals that he is actually Patrick Crawley, the heir to Downton, who was believed to have died on the Titanic.
+The soldier claims to have been saved from drowning, but to have suffered from amnesia until the war.
+He tries to start a romance with Edith, who had formerly been in love with Patrick, but the family discovers that he may be an imposter, someone who had worked with Patrick and known him well.
+He leaves before his identity can be established.

+In the episode titled "Human Is" of the science fiction anthology series "Electric Dreams (2017 TV series)", a wife is in a loveless marriage with a soldier.
+When he returns from a mission he is uncharacteristically kind to her.
+He is later arrested under the assumption that he is truly an imposter.